If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Java Moss is a very popular aquarium plant and it is commonly used in aquascaping.

-It is a very good plant for a nano shrimp tank because it grows very dense that provides lots of hiding places to shrimps.
+It is a very good plant for a nano shrimp tank because it grows very dense that provides lots of hiding places for shrimps.

 How much light does Java Moss require?